-Fig. 3.39: Menu Import
+Fig. 3.50: Menu Import Wizard Tree comparison

-Fig. 3.40: User Export
+Fig. 3.51: User Export

 To generate the .zip you have to mark the user to include in the export and insert an export name.
 Save the export in the folders of your pc and move to the other installation.
 You have the chance to include the personal folder of the chosen users in the Export.
 Put a mark in the Export Personal folder checkbox and choose if you want to include snapshots and subviews too.